New Frontiers of European Security: The Arctic and the European Periphery

 Ambassador Clara Ganslandt has spent the bulk of her career at the forefront of European Union foreign policy and external relations.
 Currently serving as the Ambassador of the European Union to Iceland, she previously held pivotal roles within the European External Action Service (EEAS), including serving as the Special Envoy for Arctic Matters and Head of Division for Western Europe.
 Her expertise spans a wide range of critical geopolitical sectors, from managing relations with non-EU partners like Switzerland and Norway to EU’s Common Defence and Security Policy.
 Ambassador Ganslandt holds a Master of Laws (LL.M.) from the University of Lund and a Diplôme d’Etudes Européennes Approfondies from the College of Europe in Bruges.

-Professor Gregory Falco is a visiting Professor in national security at Bifrost and a professor at Cornell University in aerospace engineering.
+Dr. Gregory Falco, a visiting Professor in national security at Bifrost and a professor at Cornell University in aerospace engineering.

 Prof. Gregory Falco is a Visiting Professor in national security at Bifrost and a professor at Cornell University in aerospace engineering.
 He is the NATO Country Director for the HEIST program that is working to reroute subsea cable communications to satellites.
 Dr. Falco develops novel Arctic military technology for NATO allies.